On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

 \end{enumerate} \end{assump}

-When dealing with the discrete schemes set over the full line $j\in\mathbb{Z}$, the algebraic characterization of the Cauchy-stability follows classically from the Fourier analysis and makes use of the symbol~$\gamma$.
+When dealing with the discrete schemes set over the full line $j\in\mathbb{Z}$, the algebraic characterization of the Cauchy-stability classically follows from the Fourier analysis and makes use of the symbol~$\gamma$.
 This method is known as the Von Neumann analysis (see \cite{Courant28} and \cite{Crank47}).
-In the scalar case, it reduces to a geometric property concerning the following closed complex curve of importance hereafter.
+In the scalar case, it reduces to a geometric property concerning the following closed complex curve.

 \begin{deff} The \emph{symbol curve} $\Gamma$ is the closed complex parametrized curve

 \end{deff}

 This definition enables a geometric interpretation of the Cauchy-stability assumption~\ref{assumption:cauchystab} reformulated equivalently as the inclusion $\Gamma\subset\overline{\D}$ (see later Figure~\ref{fig:BWsymbol} for the Beam-Warming scheme).
 In the same vein, the consistency assumption~\ref{assumption:consistency} admits a geometric form through a first order tangency property of $\Gamma$ to the vertical axis at the parameter point $\theta=0$.